netavanza/netavanza.github.io/README.md

 The website content is primarily in `index.html` and styled using `assets/main.css`.

 ## Last Updated

-The content of the website was last updated on **December 20, 2025**.
+The content of the website was last updated on **December 25, 2025**.

+## Recent Changes

+*   **Footer Reformatting**: Simplified the footer into a single line, removed the "Updated" date from the UI, and grouped legal links.
+*   **Documentation Cleanup**: Added comprehensive English comments to `index.html`, `es/index.html`, and `assets/main.css` for better maintainability.
+*   **Spanish Localization**: Refined the Spanish version and ensured language preference persistence.

 ---

 **This README was generated based on the analysis of the existing project files.**